lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Next, using the spread function from the tidyr package, the model adjustments will be represented as individual columns.
-The first argument to spread takes the model variable name that will represent the new columns and the second argument takes the estimate-underscore-ci variable that has the values that will make up the new columns.
+Next, by using the spread function from tidyr, the models will be represented as individual columns.
+The first argument to spread takes the model variable name that will represent the new columns while the second argument takes the estimate-underscore-ci variable that has the values that will make up the new columns.

 So, with minimal code, we've gotten the results to appear very similar to our desired table.